 These free stickers are often provided to various social service organizations and schools.
 They can also be obtained for distribution to families in your community by calling KPTI at 617-636-6381.

 Many accidents occur in places like driveways and parking lots where a driver cannot see kids.
 Parents should always check in and around the car before moving and never depend on those vehicle cameras to spot a child.

 The hang up

-A teenager getting his or her license is a nerve-wracking time for parents.
-The lack of experience is a big concern.
-So, the thought of a cell phone distracting teens while they drive just adds to the anxiety.
+A teenager getting his or her license is a nerve-wracking time for parent, and the thought of a cell phone distracting teens while they drive just adds to the anxiety.
 That’s why Massachusetts law forbids teen drivers from using cell phones – no talking, no texting.
 But, it doesn’t curb the temptation.

-There are more than a half dozen apps designed to allow a parent to control what can be done with a cell phone while their teen is in the driver’s seat.
+Thankfully, there are more than a half dozen apps designed to allow a parent to control what can be done with a cell phone while their teen is in the driver’s seat.
 Some of those apps can block calls and messages or even disable the device.
 Learn about some of these apps at uknowkids.com.

-Just like surgeons and nurses at a hospital, Keliher and Rideout suggest parents adopt a mental or written checklist to go through every day.
+Just like surgeons and nurses at a hospital, Rideout suggest parents adopt a mental or written checklist to go through every day.
 They say it should include certain risk factors such as checking in and around the car, making sure a child is buckled in securely and never left inside a vehicle.

 Above all, they say, be a role model.
 Buckle up.
 Put down the phone.
 Don’t let anyone or anything become a distraction.
 “Families try the best they can,” says Rideout.
 “They want their children to be safe.
 So, we support what they already do by enhancing it with what we know and providing these resources.”